MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 * The MultipleTrackerTelemetry actor will find all your Tracker actors and send their telemtry to TelemetryViewer at once.
 Only create one of these.
 See the MultipleTrackerTelemetryExample level for a sample.

 * The ExperimentalTelemetryTracker is not useful for you, it's for testing some ideas on filtering tracker data.

+* The mattes have also changed.
+Instead of the "flat green screen" there are now separate mattes for a greenscreen on the wall, one on the floor and one for a desktop.
+The origin of each matte is now on the left hand corner.
+This makes lining them up with the world a little easier, just get the edge of the matte in the right place and adjust the size untill it's right.
+Once you have the ones you want in your level, just add them to the "Garbage Matte Layer" in the Layers window and they will be used.

 * The "MeasuringGrid" actor draws a grid of squares to help you align cameras with a real world object like a checkerboard or cutting mat with a grid on it.
 In the details set the size of the squares in cm and the number of squares horizontal and vertical.
 To use just drop into the level.
 You can attach it to a VivePuck actor and the grid will go wherever the Vive Puck goes.
 The "Grid Adjustment" node inside the actor lets you rotate or shift the grid.
 There are some checkboxes to turn drawing of the grid and the axis guide on and off.